-Jelani Cobb is an associate professor of history and director of the Institute of African American Studies at the University of Connecticut.
+Jelani Cobb is the Ira A. Lipman Professor of Journalism at Columbia University.
+He was previously a history professor and director of the Institute of African American Studies at the University of Connecticut.
 He specializes in post-Civil War African American history, 20th century and modern American politics and the history of the Cold War.
 Cobb served as a delegate to the 2008 Democratic Convention and was selected as part of the Root 100 in 2013 — a listing of influential African American thinkers, artists, entrepreneurs and leaders.

 He is a recipient of fellowships from the Fulbright and Ford Foundations.
 Cobb is the author of “The Substance of Hope: Barack Obama & the Paradox of Progress” and “To The Break of Dawn: A Freestyle on the Hip Hop Aesthetic,” which was a finalist for the National Award for Arts Writing.
 His collection “The Devil & Dave Chappelle and Other Essays” was published in 2007.
 Cobb’s forthcoming book is titled “Antidote to Revolution: African American Anticommunism and the Struggle for Civil Rights, 1931-1957.”

 Cobb has contributed to a number of anthologies including In Defense of Mumia, Testimony, Mending the World and Beats, Rhymes and Life.
 He is a frequent contributor to NewYorker.com and his work has appeared in The New Republic, the Washington Post, the New York Times and Vibe magazine.
 He has also been a featured commentator on MSNBC, National Public Radio, CNN, Al-Jazeera, CBS News and a number of other national broadcast outlets.

 Featured on MSNBC: